 Two companies service the short ferry run (1 hr) between Tenerife and La Gomera.

-Naviera Armas also makes the same trip 3 times per day on a slightly different schedule and for about €1 cheaper.
+Naviera Armas also makes the same trip 3-4 times per day on a slightly different schedule and for about €1 more.

 A list of 10 hikes just scratches the surface of all the great trails Tenerife has to offer.
 But you have to start somewhere, so you may as well kick it off with the best ones.
 As you work your way through these ones you’ll come across many more options to return to later, if you have the time.
 Hiking on Tenerife is definitely one of the top activities in the Canary Islands.